Killing of Kelly Thomas: Employment termination

 On July 3, 2012, Ramos' employment was terminated.
 According to a statement issued by Fullerton Police, Joe Wolfe was no longer employed by the department as of July 16, 2012.
 Jay Cicinelli was no longer employed by Fullerton Police as of July 20, 2012.

 Wolfe and Cicinelli sued over their termination in the Orange County Superior Court seeking restoration of employment and back pay, alleging that Fullerton city council had been unconstitutionally biased against them.
 On Monday, Oct.
 26, 2020, Orange County Superior Court Judge David A. Hoffer upheld their firing.
 In March 2021, Wolfe and Cicinelli separately filed paperwork dropping any further legal attempt to recover their jobs.

 Response by Anonymous

 In August 2011, the Internet activist group Anonymous demanded that the officers involved be prosecuted, the Fullerton Police Chief resign, and that Thomas's family be awarded $5 million in compensation; they threatened to shut down the Fullerton municipal website if their demands were not met.
-In January 2014, after the police officers involved were acquitted, Anonymous released their personal addresses, as well as the identities of the jurors.
+In January 2014, after the police officers involved were acquitted, Anonymous released the personal addresses of the officers, as well as the identities of the jurors.
 On January 18 and 19, Anonymous disabled several websites belonging to or run by Fullerton Police and municipality.